TomConlin/Semantic_Exchange_Format/README.md

 language for representing anything logically describable.
 That is OWL communicates the full conceptual graph and what may be done with it simultaneously.
-When implemented correctly it works remarkably well, allowing mechanical reasoning humans could never cover as well.
+When implemented correctly it works remarkably, allowing mechanical reasoning humans could never cover as well.
 But even at its most tractable, an OWL file benefits from special [tooling](https://protege.stanford.edu/) to author or even view.